Overview

 Buildings

-Climatic corrections applied.
-In households, the space heating energy consumption per m2 improved by 36% between 2000-2021.
+With climatic corrections applied, in households, the space heating energy consumption was 7.4 koe/m2, an improvement of 45% between 2000-2022.
 This was due to a combination of factors including improved building regulations for new dwellings and retrofitting of existing dwellings.
 Economic factors including the post 2009 recession and high oil prices from 2012 also lead to decreased spending on fuel.
-After the last recession in 2014, incomes increased and oil prices fell and space heating remained relatively stable between 2015-2021.
-The unit consumption per dwelling was 1.04 toe/dw, an improvement of 25% on the year 2000.
+After the last recession in 2014, incomes increased and oil prices fell and space heating remained relatively stable between 2015-2022.

 Source: ODYSSEEFigure 4: Energy consumption per dwelling by end-use (except space heating)

-Source: ODYSSEEFinal energy consumption in the residential sector in 2021 was 15% higher than in 2000, as a result of a number of competing factors.
-On one hand, there were 50% more dwellings in 2021 vs. 2000, as well as larger homes and other factors which contributed to increasing energy consumption in households.
-This was countered, however, by climatic factors and energy savings when comparing 2021 vs. 2000.
+Source: ODYSSEEFinal energy consumption in the residential sector in 2022 was 2.7 Mtoe, 2% higher than in 2000.
+This was a result of a number of competing factors.
+There were 54% more permanently occupied dwellings in 2022 vs. 2000 to which +1.4 Mtoe of energy were attributed to, as well as larger homes which also contributed to increasing energy consumption in households (+0.6 Mtoe).
+This was countered by climatic factors (-0.1 Mtoe), other factors (-0.4 Mtoe) and energy savings (-1.8 Mtoe) when comparing 2022 to 2000.
 Energy savings were the largest driver for a decrease in the energy consumption.

-Source: ODYSSEETotal energy consumption per employee of services improved by 7% in 2021 vs. 2000.
-Electricity use in services is driven by the changing structure of this sector and the general increase in use of ICT, electric heating and air conditioning.
-Data centres are also included under commercial services.
+Source: ODYSSEETotal services energy consumption per employee decreased by 2% in 2022 vs. 2000.
+Electricity use in services is driven by the sector's changing structure and the general increase in use of ICT and electric heating.
+Note that data centres are included in services.
+The CSO reported that 18% of metered electricity was consumed by data centres in Ireland in 2022.

-Source: ODYSSEEEnergy efficiency measures in the households have largely focused on improving the thermal efficiency of dwellings, through improved regulations on new dwellings and a programme of retrofitting for the existing housing stock.
+Source: ODYSSEEEnergy efficiency measures in households have largely focused on improving the thermal efficiency of dwellings, through improved regulations on new buildings and a programme of retrofitting for the existing housing stock.

 Table 2: Sample of policies and measures implemented in the building sector